OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

       string type;              // "bbox" | "volume"
-      string frame;             // coordinate frame for this element (e.g., "earth-fixed", "map") string crs;               // optional CRS identifier for earth-fixed frames (e.g., EPSG code) double bbox[4];           // [west, south, east, north] when type == "bbox" Aabb3 aabb;               // axis-aligned bounds when type == "volume"
+      string frame;             // coordinate frame for this element (e.g., "earth-fixed", "map") string crs;               // optional CRS identifier for earth-fixed frames (e.g., EPSG code)

+      // Presence flags replace NaN sentinels.
+When has_bbox == true, bbox is authoritative. boolean has_bbox;
+      double  bbox[4];          // [west, south, east, north]

+      // When has_aabb == true, aabb is authoritative; NaN has no special meaning. boolean has_aabb;
+      Aabb3  aabb;              // axis-aligned bounds in the declared frame

-      // Explicit global coverage toggle: when true, bbox and aabb may be ignored by consumers. boolean global;
+      // Explicit global coverage toggle: when true, bbox/aabb may be ignored by consumers. boolean global;
     };